cjsmith1988/Employee-Tracker/README.md

 - In the command line type "npm i"

-- Open a command line in the location of the cloned directory and type "mysql" and "source ./db/schema.sql" and "source ./db/seeds.sql"
+- Open a command line in the location of the cloned directory and type "mysql -u root -h localhost -p" and "source ./db/schema.sql" and "source ./db/seeds.sql"

 - this will install the mySQL database